visualpharm/Lunacy/docs/index.md

 <img src='https://github.com/visualpharm/icons-docs/blob/master/docs/Images/JSON_RETRIEVE.png'>

-For the "house" search query we have response meta info with value "ultroviolet" for platform, and "Link-company-child" for commonName.
-Thats all we need to get the icon in the svg/eps/pdf/png format.
-Here is the complete request string:
+For the "house" search query we have response meta info with value "ultroviolet" for platform parameter, and "Link-company-child" for commonName parameter.
+Thats all we need to get the icon in the svg/eps/pdf/png formats.
+Here are the complete request strings:

 - 'http://img.icons8.com/ultraviolet/link-company-child.svg?token=YOURTOKEN'
 - 'http://img.icons8.com/ultraviolet/link-company-child.eps?token=YOURTOKEN'
 - 'http://img.icons8.com/ultraviolet/link-company-child.png?token=YOURTOKEN'
 - 'http://img.icons8.com/ultraviolet/link-company-child.pdf?token=YOURTOKEN'

+Note that the 'name' parameter is not used at all in the constraction of url for retrieving the icon.
 <!--
 'http://img.icons8.com/ultraviolet/link-company-child/House.svg?token=we95b4o4ea7t8e41f707bc7dr0a01ef6d'
 -->